MisterSheeple/BOSSDumperGM9/README.md

 #### Instructions

-1. Download the latest release of [SpotPassDumper9 for Luma](https://github.com/MisterSheeple/SpotPassDumper9/releases/download/v1.0/SpotPassDumper9_v1.0_Luma.zip) and extract it to your SD card.
+1. Download the latest release of [SpotPassDumper9 for Luma](https://github.com/MisterSheeple/SpotPassDumper9/releases/download/v1.0/SpotPassDumper9_v1.0_Luma.zip) and extract the contents of it to your SD card.
 2. Hold START + POWER to open the Luma3DS chainloader.
 3. Select SpotPassDumper9 and press A.
 4. Follow the directions on the bottom screen.